MicrosoftDocs/ai-builder/ai-builder-docs/prompt-library.md

 Learn more in [Use your own data in a prompt](use-your-own-prompt-data.md).

-### Can I display the Prompt Library in Copilot Studio?
+### Can I display the prompt library in Microsoft Copilot Studio?

-No. It isn't currently available.
+No, it isn't currently available.

-### Can I see the Prompt Library in a canvas app?
+### Can I display the prompt library in a canvas app?

 No. However, if you create a prompt from a template, you can use this prompt in your canvas app.

 Learn more in [Use your prompt in Power Apps](use-a-custom-prompt-in-app.md).

-### Can I display the Prompt Library in a flow?
+### Can I display the prompt library in a flow?

 We don't provide this functionality yet.
 However, if you modify and save a template, you can use your saved prompt and use it in a cloud flow or automated cloud flow.